Freddis/bookstore/README.md

 I know it was not a part of the task, but I also implemented **job tacking**.
 When you upload the xml file you can see how many products already have been added and you will see when job is done or if it has failed.

-For images I decided to first crop them and then resize otherwise the **aspect ratio** will be wrong.
+For images I decided to first resize them first and then resize otherwise the **aspect ratio** will be wrong.